ChristopheBossens/Hopfield/README.md

 In this repository I will collect code for simulations that relate to several research papers on Hopfield neural networks.
 To this end, I have developed a general purpose Hopfield model class in Matlab that easily allows to change different parameters of the model and I have used this class to replicate the results of several papers.
 My hope is that by collecting these different modifications and extensions can provide a starting point for future research and simulation studies.

+# How to use the code
+'''matlab
+% Create a new Hopfield network myHopfield = Hopfield;

+% Create a pattern of size 10 in which 50% of the units are active pattern = myHopfield.GeneratePattern(10,0.5)

+% Add a pattern to the model
+myHopfield.AddPattern(pattern);

+% Create a distorted version of a pattern distortedPattern = myHopfield.DistortPattern(pattern);

+% Perform a single update iteration.
+In 'async' mode, each unit is updated
+% sequentially (in random order).
+In 'sync' mode, all units are updated simultaneously networkState = myHopfield.Iterate(distortedPattern, 'async')

+% Network weights can be obtained with weights = hopfield.GetWeightMatrix()

+% Network can be reset using
+myHopfield.ResetWeights()
+'''
 ![Hopfield demo](/hopfield_demo.jpg?raw=true)